hunghsinke/P4D_Assignment-3/README.md

 - [Align Images Side By Side](https://www.w3schools.com/howto/howto_css_images_side_by_side.asp)- I use this to align image in the stone section.
 - [Home page image](https://www.pexels.com/search/brindabella/)- I use this for home page image.
 - [Image styling](https://www.w3schools.com/css/css3_images.asp)- I use this for image styling in the stone section.
 - [ReadMe edit](https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github) - I use this to understand how to edit readme.
+- [Loading animation](https://www.youtube.com/watch?v=gttmqvZ4kYc) - I follow this tutorial to create the loading animation but I altered it to use JQuery to help me complete my own design.

 ## Improvements
 As I reflect on the ongoing development of the website, I recognise that the next phase is to dedicated focus on enhancing its responsiveness.
 While I did make an initial attempt to address this aspect, I've come to appreciate the intricacies and challenges involved in achieving optimal responsiveness.
 Consequently, I've chosen to defer this task for the time being, recognising the importance of careful consideration and planning in order to effectively optimise the website's performance on various devices and screen sizes.
 This decision underscores my commitment to a thoughtful and deliberate approach to web development.